MLB Baseball Stadiums List A-Z

 5. Oriole Park at Camden Yards

-Oriole park at Camden Yards is home to the Baltimore Orioles and is known as one of the “Retro Parks” because it was built between the 1990s and 2000s.
+Oriole Park at Camden Yards, also known as simply Camden Yards, is home to the Baltimore Orioles and is known as one of the “Retro Parks” because it was built between the 1990s and 2000s.
 This park holds over 45,000 people and opened officially in the spring of 1992.
 The legendary Babe Ruth played here and is remembered by a statue which can be seen by any visiting fans.
 Visitors also commend the stadium because of the various and fantastic food choices offered here.

 6. Oracle Park

 The views from Oracle Park, home to the San Francisco Giants, showcase the incredible Bay that San Francisco is known for.
 Walking around the stadium and admiring the overall view from the stadium have helped make it a fan favorite.
 Visitors also appreciate how easily accessible the park is from any form of transport such as car, train, bus, bike, boat, and ride sharing apps.
 This park also was the originator of the famous garlic fries which have spread throughout MLB.

 Dodger Stadium, home to the Los Angeles Dodgers, is the last mid-century baseball stadium left in MLB.
 It was built in 1962 and at the time was one of the most modern stadiums in MLB history.
 Over time this stadium has been updated with more modern features for its concession stands and fan populated areas.
 This stadium is also known for its world famous “dodger dog” which has been acknowledged by fans as the best hot dog in the MLB world.

 - Team: Atlanta Braves